Frehitzz/My-project/10 - BESTTODOLIST/README.md

  Export tasks to different formats
  Dark mode toggle
  Task reminders/notifications

-📄 License
-This project is licensed under the MIT License - see the LICENSE file for details.
-🙏 Acknowledgments

 Font Awesome for the beautiful icons
 Google Fonts for typography